Diocese of Norwich, Connecticut

-The Diocese of Norwich (Latin: Diœcesis Norvicensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the states of Connecticut and New York in the United States.
-It was erected on August 6, 1953, by Pope Pius XII.
+The Diocese of Norwich (Latin: Diœcesis Norvicensis) is a diocese of the Catholic Church in the states of Connecticut and New York in the United States.
+The mother church of the diocese is the Cathedral of St. Patrick in Norwich.

 History

-1600 to 1953
+1600 to 1800

-In the 17th and much of the 18th century, Puritan ministers in the British Province of Connecticut were vociferously anti-Catholic in their writings and preaching.
-They viewed the Catholic Church as a foreign political power and of Catholics as having loyalty only to the Vatican.
+In the 17th through the early 19th centuries, the Congregational, or Puritan, Church was the state church in the British Province of Connecticut.
+Its ministers were vociferously anti-Catholic in their writings and preaching.
+They viewed the Catholic Church as a foreign political power and saw Catholics as being loyal only to the Vatican.
+At that time, there were very few Catholics living in the colony.
+During the American Revolution, Catholic chaplains with the French Navy celebrated mass for French soldiers and sailors based on Fishers Island.